cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 ### Policies
 #### MS.SHAREPOINT.1.1v1
-External sharing for SharePoint SHALL be limited to Existing guests or Only People in your organization.
+External sharing for SharePoint SHALL be limited to Existing guests or Only people in your organization.

 <!--Policy: MS.SHAREPOINT.1.1v1; Criticality: SHALL -->
 - _Rationale:_ Sharing information outside the organization via SharePoint increases the risk of unauthorized access.
 By limiting external sharing, administrators decrease the risk of access to information.